awsdocs/amazon-ec2-user-guide-windows/doc_source/scvmm-manage-ec2.md

 1. Locate the public DNS name\.
 You'll need this information to connect to your instance\.

 1. Connect to the instance using PuTTY\.
-For step\-by\-step instructions, see [Connect to Your Linux Instance from Windows Using PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For step\-by\-step instructions, see [Connect to your Linux instance from Windows using PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-## Rebooting Your Instance<a name="reboot-instance"></a>
+## Reboot your instance<a name="reboot-instance"></a>

 The permissions that you've been granted by your administrator determine whether you can reboot instances\.